abelmeadows/scoutrobot/README.md

 # scoutrobot

-We have successfully implemented the autonomous navigation of UAV with our custom python node using LiDAR ; 2D mapping with Hector SLAM and 3D mapping using Octomap algorithms in the ROS simulation environment.
+We have successfully implemented the autonomous navigation of UAV with our custom python node (scoutrobot_control.py) using scan data from LiDAR and kinect sensor; 2D mapping with Hector SLAM and 3D mapping using Octomap algorithms in the ROS simulation environment.
-We also implemented an algorithm to manage the battery life of the UAV though which the UAV can use to return home when the battery-level drops down to a certain percentage.
-We added a takeoff and lad override to the ROS teleop_twist keyboard
+We also implemented an algorithm to manage the battery life of the UAV which the UAV can use to return home when the battery-level drops down to a certain percentage.
+We added a takeoff and land override to the ROS teleop_twist keyboard

-This is built on the existing hector_SLAM, octomap and cvg_sim_gazebo packages
+This pacakges is built on the existing hector_SLAM, octomap and cvg_sim_gazebo packages

 BASIC SETUP: